Guest stars announced for second series of This Is Jinsy

 This Is Jinsy forms part of Sky's significant investment in British TV comedy.
 The network has announced that, by 2014, it expects to be investing £600m a year in original British programming.
 It is a strategy that has already resulted in the broadcaster becoming a key player in British comedy production.
 At this year's British Comedy Awards, the results of which will be announced next Wednesday, Sky shows make up three of the four nominations in the Best New Comedy Programme category.

-The second series of This Is Jinsy is expected to be shown on Sky Atlantic in the Summer of 2013.
+The second series of This Is Jinsy is expected to be shown on Sky Atlantic at the start of 2014.

 Below is the trailer that was used to promote the first series of This Is Jinsy: